SnailCharger/davan690.github.io/_posts/2019-05-05-mpd-forest-pub-thesis.md

 ---
-title: "Mixed-forest dynamics"
+title: Mixed-forest dynamics
-subtitle: "Draft"
+subtitle: Draft
 layout: post
 ---

-### --- ALL MATERIAL IS DRAFT ONLY --

 *A more complex set of interacting invasive species.*